cristhosebyrasp/Intro_to_Django/week1/step1.md

 # Course objectives

-I will use PyCharm to create to build a complete Django website app from scratch, but feel free to use other IDEs, such Visual Studio Code, or online options, such as Replit.
+To build a complete Django website app from scratch, which are updated through an administration panel.

 During this course we will be using: